doitintl/ignite-gke/README.md

 * Switched Load Balancer session affinity to Round Robbin to ensure even client load distribution

 ## How to launch the setup
-The create a new GKE cluster and launch Apache Ignite into it, use the following commands:
+To create a new GKE cluster and launch Apache Ignite into it, use the following commands:

 ```
 make PROJECT=<your project name> gke-create